Sobie all round

 A superb innings of 125 by Graeme Pollock, full of classical strokes still shown on television today, set South Africa on the way to winning the Trent Bridge Test and eventually the series - their last in England for 29 years.
 His brother Peter shone with the ball, taking ten in the match, including dismissing Geoff Boycott and Ken Barrington for 0 and 1 which meant England ended day one on 16 for 2.

 Birth of Indian pace bowler Venkatesh Prasad, who was often Javagal Srinath's partner with the new ball.
 Prasad took five wickets in each innings against South Africa in Durban in 1996-97, and his five victims in a World Cup match against Pakistan at Old Trafford in 1999 were all big names - Saleem Malik, Saeed Anwar, Moin Khan, Inzamam-ul-Haq and Wasim Akram.
-After retirement, Prasad took up the role of bowling coach for the Indian team and was part of successes that he didn't enjoy during his caeer - series wins in England and New Zealand.
-He was axed, though, after India's disappointing performances in the World Twenty20 and the Champions Trophy in 2009.
+After retirement, Prasad took up the role of bowling coach for the Indian team and featured in successes of the sort that he didn't enjoy during his caeer - series wins in England and New Zealand.
+He was axed, though, after India's disappointing performances in the World T20 and the Champions Trophy in 2009.

 Pace bowler Aaqib Javed was born.
 He played in his first one-day international at 16, made his Test debut at 17, and helped Pakistan beat England in the 1992 World Cup final, in which he conceded only 27 runs in 10 overs and took the wickets of Alec Stewart and Neil Fairbrother.
 His 7 for 37 against India in Sharjah in 1991-92 was an ODI record at the time.
 Aaqib took up coaching after retirement and had assisting roles with the Pakistan side from 2009 to 2012, after which he signed a three-year deal to coach the UAE national team.